How Does Filing for Chapter 7 Bankruptcy Affect My Tax Return?

 Understanding Chapter 7 Bankruptcy

 Filing for Chapter 7 bankruptcy is also known as a straight or liquidation bankruptcy, partly because it is the simplest form of bankruptcy.
-Unlike other forms, including Chapter 13 bankruptcy, filing under Chapter 7 does not involve coming up with a repayment plan for repaying debt you owe to creditors.
+Unlike other forms, including Chapter 13 bankruptcy, filing under Chapter 7 does not involve coming up with a repayment plan for repaying the debt you owe to creditors.

 Instead, a trustee is appointed by the bankruptcy court to oversee your petition and to take any of your assets that are not deemed exempt, sell them, and distribute the proceeds to your creditors.
 Not all your assets can be sold off.
 Some are exempted in accordance with the state laws governing your bankruptcy.